danjbrown/nodejs-react-app/README.md

 # nodejs-react-app

-Node.js server and React client applications in a sinle repository.
+Node.js server and React client applications in a single repository.

 ## Build and run using docker